 return await asyncio.gather(*[scan_one(r) for r in repos])

-This separation — fast targeted scan on PR, full scan on schedule — keeps CI times under 60 seconds while still catching the full range of findings over time.
+This separation — fast targeted scan on PR, full org scan on schedule — keeps CI times under 60 seconds while still catching the full range of findings over time.

 Related tools and articles